MingcongLi233/Gait_Detection/README.md

 The project consists of the following main components:

-Data Processing: The input gait data is preprocessed and windowed to extract features.
+Data Extraction: The input gait data is preprocessed and windowed.

-Model Training: LSTM and k-NN models are trained using the extracted features.
+Model Training: LSTM and k-NN models are trained using the preprocessed data.

 Classification: The trained models are used to classify gait patterns as "Silly Walk" or "Normal Walk".